netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecflowlogspipeline">flowlogsPipeline</a></b></td>
         <td>object</td>
         <td>
-          FlowlogsPipeline contains settings related to the flowlogs-pipeline component<br/>
+          Settings related to the flowlogs-pipeline component, which collects and enriches the flows, and produces metrics.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecipfix">ipfix</a></b></td>
         <td>object</td>
         <td>
-          IPFIX contains the settings of an IPFIX-based flow reporter when the "agent" property is set to "ipfix". defined if the ebpf section is already defined<br/>
+          Settings related to IPFIX-based flow reporter when the "agent" property is set to "ipfix".<br/>
           <br/>
             <i>Default</i>: map[sampling:400]<br/>
         </td>